-The Executive Board and Board of Directors have today considered and adopted the Annual Report of Iter Topco ApS for the financial year 13 June - 31 December 2018.
+The Executive Board has today considered and adopted the Annual Report of Iter Midco ApS for the financial year 13 June - 31 December 2018.

 The Annual Report is prepared in accordance with the Danish Financial Statements Act.

 In our opinion the Financial Statements and the Consolidated Financial Statements give a true and fair view of the financial position at 31 December 2018 of the Company and the Group and of the results of the Company and Group operations and of consolidated cash flows for 2018.